After a weekend in Albuquerque, my summer reading list is officially 100% books set in New Mexico.

 Side note: you don’t have to read the books in order (I’m starting with Book 5).

-When I picked up this novel from the clearance section of Treasure House, I had no idea it was classified as young adult (upon reading it, I think it might actually fall closer to middle grade).
+When I picked up this novel, I had no idea it was classified as young adult (upon reading it, I think it might actually fall closer to middle grade).

 Code Talker is the coming-of-age story of Ned Begay, a young Navajo boy thrown into a world very different from his own.
 The story follows Ned’s life as he transitions into the role of a code talker, a bilingual marine who uses a complex, (and at the time) unwritten language to send ciphers during World War II.